comma-csv/comma/README.markdown

 ##DEPENDENCIES

-Currently set on Ruby 1.9+.

 If you have any questions or suggestions for Comma, please feel free to contact me at tom@venombytes.com, all feedback welcome!

 ##TESTING

-This gem has been tested on :
-Ruby 1.9.2

-And on multiple Rails 3.x versions.

 To run the test suite across multiple gem file sets, we're using [Appraisal](https://github.com/thoughtbot/appraisal), use the following commands :